 7] How to protect computers against backdoors

-It’s not easy to protect your computer from built-in backdoors because it is difficult to identify them in the first place.
-However, when it comes down to other types of backdoors, there are ways to get things under control.
+It’s not easy to protect your computer from built-in backdoors because they’re difficult to identify in the first place.
+However, for other types of backdoors, there are ways to get them under control.

 - Monitor network activity on your computer(s): We believe that monitoring network security on your Windows 10 computer is one of the best ways to protect your system from potential backdoors.
 Take advantage of the Windows Firewall tool, and other third-party network monitoring programs.

 - Change your password every 90 days: In more ways than one, your password is the gateway to all sensitive information on your computer.
-If you have a weak password, then right away you’ve created a backdoor.
+If you have a weak password, you’ve created a backdoor.
 The same goes if your password is too old, for example, multiple years old.

 - Careful when downloading free apps: For those with Windows 10, the Microsoft Store is probably the safest place to download apps, but the Store is lacking in most programs used by users.
 This situation forces the user to continue downloading apps on the web, and this is where things can go very wrong.
 We suggest scanning each program before installing with Microsoft Defender or any of your favorite anti-virus and malware tool.

-- Always use a security solution: Every computer that is powered by Windows 10 should have security software installed and in use.
-By default, Microsoft Defender should be running on every device, so right out of the box, the user is protected.
-However, there are many options available to the user, so make use of the one that works best for your needs.
+- Always use a security solution: Every computer that is powered by Windows should have security software installed and in use.
+By default, Windows Defender should be running on every device, so the user is protected out of the box.
+However, there are many options available to the user; use the one that best fits your needs.

 What are types of attacks?

-Cyber Attack is an attempt to gain unauthorized access to a computer or to a computer network with the intent to cause damage.
+A cyber attack is an attempt to gain unauthorized access to a computer or to a computer network with the intent to cause damage.
 Hackers perform different types of cyber attacks to gain access to a person’s computer.
 Phishing is the most common cyber-attack.
-Other types of cyber attacks include DDoS attacks, Brute Force Attacks, etc.
+Other types of cyberattacks include DDoS attacks and brute-force attacks.

 What is an example of a backdoor virus?

-Rootkit is an example of backdoor malware.
-Rootkits are a set of tools used to enable an unauthorized person to gain control of a computer without being detected.
-They can hide from antiviruses and are used for various purposes by viruses, worms, etc.
+A rootkit is an example of backdoor malware.
+Rootkits are tools used by unauthorized users to gain control of a computer without detection.
+They can evade antivirus software and are used by viruses, worms, and other malware for various purposes.

 That’s it.